DefinitionThis section has been translated automatically.

 In each region, the percentage of the area affected by actinic keratoses is first estimated.

 Then the definition of the distribution pattern is made:

 - no infestation

 - grouped and confluent

-A clinical evaluation of the severity of actinic keratoses follows, whereby the following clinical parameters are included in the overall score:
+A clinical assessment of the severity of actinic keratoses follows, with the following clinical parameters being included in the overall score:

-- erythema grade (no erythema/moderate erythema/moderate erythema/intensive erythema/satiated erythema)
+- erythema grading (no erythema/mild erythema/moderate erythema/intense erythema/saturated erythema)

-- Thickness estimation (no consistency increase/low, weakly palpable consistency increase/visible palpable elevation/thick hyperkeratotic plaque/very thick hyperkeratotic plaque)
+- Thickness grading (no consistency increase/low, weak palpable consistency increase/clearly palpable elevation/thick hyperkeratotic plaque/very thick hyperkeratotic plaque).